olin/collascii/README.md

 This will open the editor view.
 Move the cursor with the arrow keys, and type to insert text.
 Switch between input modes with `<TAB>`, and exit with `<CTRL+C>`.

+COLLASCII also offers a command line interface - run `./collascii --help` for more information on the CLI and using COLLASCII itself.

 To export your art, you can save it a file with `<CTRL+S>`, or copy it off of the screen.
 Most terminals support some sort of block select, which makes this a little easier.